Lindbergh7141/carla-multimodal-dataset/README.md

 * IMU
 * Ground truth pose

-The goal is to build a dataset for:
+The goal is to build a general dataset for:

 > **Cross-visual multimodal fusion localization under complex conditions** and also other tasks about robotic and autonomous driving